Western Migrations logo

 • Tatjana Woody, Wildlife Biologist, [email protected]

-Native American Fish and Wildlife Society: As an NGO that represents all Tribes, the Native American Fish and Wildlife Society (NAFWS) has been a critical partner to help broaden Tribal support and engagement in the effort to map ungulate migrations.
+Native American Fish and Wildlife Society: As an NGO that represents all Tribes, the Native American Fish and Wildlife Society (NAFWS) has been a critical partner to help broaden Tribal engagement and map ungulate migrations on Tribal lands.

 • Emily Hagler, Wildlife Biologist, [email protected]